apptentive/apptentive-ios/README.md

 Please see our docs site for the Apptentive iOS SDK's [API documentation](http://www.apptentive.com/docs/ios/api/Classes/ATConnect.html).

-Apptentive's [API changelog](docs/APIChanges.md) is also updated alongside the SDK.
+Apptentive's [API changelog](docs/APIChanges.md) is also updated with each release of the SDK.

 ## Testing Apptentive Features